oconnor0/BeaconRoad/Book/324-Forgeborn.md

             * Cost: Act or React, 1 Stress (`[ ][ ]` Free from Foresight)
             * Trigger: An ally Acts.
             * Target: 1 allied creature you can see.
             * Effect: Describe how you aid them.
-If plausible, they gain Advantage on their roll and may reroll, taking the second roll, if they dislike the first result.
+If plausible, they gain Edge on their roll and may reroll, taking the second roll, if they dislike the first result.
     * **Mode.**
-        * When you **Train** during a **Downtime Action**, you may switch two of your **Attribute Ratings**.
+        * When you **Train** during a **Downtime Activity**, you may switch two of your **Attribute Ratings**.
 * What is one thing that is true about Forgeborn in this world?

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *